-Chatting with Zoei Thibault of Olds College Brewmaster and Brewery Operations Management Program
+Chatting with Zoei Thibault of Olds College Brewmaster and Brewery Operations Management Program in Olds, AB

 The Olds College Brewmaster and Brewery Operations Management program is one of the country’s leading programs of its kind and students come from all over Canada to study here.
 We chatted with Zoei Thibault, a 2nd year student to hear her thoughts on the brewing world.

 By Shira Kogut on Feb.
 06, 2017